tgasla/rl-cloudsimplus/README.md

 ### 4. Set the JAVA_HOME environment variable to the right path

 > [!IMPORTANT]
-> The exact path may vary (different distro, different arch, etc.).
+> The exact path may vary (different distro, different arch, etc.)

 - For Linux